 It's happened before.
 You had a revelation to organize everything in your home.
 Maybe you saw a magazine article, heard a motivational speech, saw a friend's new closet system.
 More likely you spent an eight-hour block of time searching for someone's baseball uniform, ballet slippers, or worse yet, car keys.
-You've seen the blissful light of homemaking simplicity and eagerly run towards it, but midway you trip over your own excuses.
-Can you really organize everything?
-Knock down these three roadblocks and speed away to uncluttered success.
+You've seen the blissful light of homemaking simplicity and eagerly run towards it, but midway you trip over your excuses.
+Can you organize everything?
+If you knock down these three roadblocks, you can speed away to uncluttered success.

 Reasons Why You Can’t Get Organized: Myth #1

 I don't have the time to get organized.
 I have way too much to do to set aside time to organize my life.

 Many people believe that they are unable to set aside time to organize because of their hectic schedules.
 Those same schedules that are having us running everywhere all day are the reasons to get and stay organized.
 Without an organized home base we run the risk of clutter and chaos spreading to other parts of our lives.
 Think about the time saved when we eliminate lost items and last minute time emergencies from being an everyday occurrence.

 - So you don't have a lot of time.
 Begin slowly by identifying areas of your home that cause chaos and disorder in your life.
 Don’t be afraid to work slowly towards your goals.